PyVRP/PyVRP/docs/source/dev/supported_vrplib_fields.rst

    ``MUTUALLY_EXCLUSIVE_GROUP_SECTION``
       When provided, this section describes client memberships of mutually exclusive groups.
-      Of all clients in such a group, exact one must be visited.
+      Of all clients in such a group, exactly one must be visited.

    ``NODE_COORD_SECTION``
       Array of :math:`(x, y)` coordinates for each location.